dynamoose/dynamoose/docs/docs_src/getting_started/TypeScript.md

 There is no need to install any additional `@types` package in order to use Dynamoose with TypeScript since the typings are included with the Dynamoose package.

+We highly recommend enabling `strict: true` in your [tsconfig.json](https://www.typescriptlang.org/tsconfig#strict), as some typings will not work correctly unless this option is enabled.

 After that, so long as you have TypeScript already setup on your project and text editor you should be ready to start using Dynamoose with TypeScript.

 ## FAQ